alexjames/personal-site/about.md

 ### About
 Hello there!
 This is the personal web page of Alex James.

 I work in technology and am a software engineer by training.
 I'm passionate about building things.
-My interests lie primarily in large-scale system design, computer systems and secure architecture.
+My interests lie primarily in distributed system design, computer systems and secure architecture.
 My hobbies include reading, photography, playing tennis and traveling.

 This site is where I hope to document everything interesting I'd like to share with the world.